-VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting institutions and for electronic delivery of information.
+VOTE BY INTERNET - www.proxytole.com or scan the OR Barcode above Use the Internet to transmit your voling instructions and for electronic delivery of information.
 Vote by 11:59 P.M.
-Eastern Time on February 1, 202 for shares held directly and by 11:59 P.M.
-Eastern Time on January 28, 2021 for shares held in a Plan.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Eastern Time on January 31, 2022 for shares held directly and by 11:59 P.M.
+Eastern Time on January 37, 2022 for shares held directly and by 11:59 P.M.
+Eastern Time on January 31, 2022 for shares held directly and by 11:59 P.M.
+Eastern Time on January 27, 2022 for shares held in a Platen Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voling instruction form.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS.
-If you would like to reduce the costs incurred by Emerson Electric Co. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by Emerson Electric Co. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE -1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
+VOTE BY PHONE -1-800-6903 Use any louch-tone telephone to transmit your voting instructions.
 Vote by 11:59 P.M.
-Eastern Time on February 1, 2021 for shares held directly and by 11:59 P.M.
-Eastern Time on January 28, 2021 for shares held in a Plan.
+Eastern Time on January 31, 2022 for shares held directly and by 11:59 P.M.
+Eastern Time on January 27, 2022 for shares held in a Plan.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL
+VOTE BY MAI.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o

-Broadridge, 51 Mercsdes Way, Edgewood, NY 11717.
-If you vote by mail, your proxy card must be received prior to the start of the

-Annual Meeting of Shareholders for your vote to be counted.
+Mark, sign and date your proxy, card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadrige, 51 Mercedes Way, Edgewood, NY 11717.
+If you vote by mail, your proxy card must be received prior to the start of the Annual Meeting of Shareholders for your vote to be counted.